TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.1-guest-os/_index.md

 ![CPU context per second](2.2.1-fig-4.png)

-The value should correlate with CPU “utilization”, since in theory the higher the utilization the higher the chance of CPU context switch.
+The value should correlate with CPU "utilization", since in theory the higher the utilization the higher the chance of CPU context switch.
 The following chart shows a near perfect corelation.
 Every time CPU Usage went up, CPU Context Switch also.

 ![Correlation between CPU usage and context switch](2.2.1-fig-5.png)